DFE-Digital/login.dfe.help/README.md

 ### Development prerequisites

-Before setting up your local environment, review the [Development Prerequisites documentation](https://dfe-secureaccess.atlassian.net/wiki/spaces/NSA/pages/4643454992/Development+prerequisites) available on confluence.
+Before setting up your local environment, review the [Development Prerequisites documentation](https://dfe-secureaccess.atlassian.net/wiki/spaces/NSA/pages/4643454992/Development+prerequisites) available on Confluence.
 This guide outlines the required tools, dependencies, and permissions needed to work on DfE Sign-in services.

 ### Local environment

-To set up your local environment run the PowerShell tokenization script provided in the **login.dfe.dsi-config** repository to generate local environment values for connecting to the DfE Sign-in dev environment.
+To set up your local environment, run the PowerShell tokenization script provided in the **login.dfe.dsi-config** repository.
+This script generates the environment variables required to connect to the **DfE Sign-in (Dev)** environment.

+**Steps**

+1. Clone or navigate to the `login.dfe.dsi-config` repository.
+2. Run the PowerShell tokenization script provided in that repository.
-This script will create or update the necessary local configuration files (e.g., .env) used by this service.
+3. The script will create or update the necessary configuration files (e.g. `.env`) for this service.
+4. Ensure that the generated `.env` file is placed in the **root directory** of this project.

+Once completed, your local environment will be configured to connect to the DfE Sign-in dev environment.

 ## Getting Started

-Install deps
+Install dependencies

 ```
 npm install